Gitanaskhan26/Hindalco-CPSMS/README.md

 ## 6. Future Improvements

 -   **Production Backend & Database Integration**: Transition from the integrated Next.js backend to a dedicated **Node.js + Express.js** service.
 Replace the mock data files in `src/lib/` with a real database connection to **PostgreSQL**, managed by the **Prisma ORM**.
 This is the most critical step for moving to production.
--   **Real-time Notifications**: Implement a real-time notification system (e.g., using WebSockets or a service like Firebase Cloud Messaging) for permit approvals and visitor requests.
+-   **Real-time Notifications**: Implement a real-time notification system (e.g., using WebSockets or Server-Sent Events) for permit approvals and visitor requests.
 This would provide instant feedback to users instead of them needing to refresh the page.
 -   **Full Visitor Approval Workflow**: Build the UI for department heads to approve or reject visitor pass requests that are submitted by the Security department.
 This would involve creating a new page and updating the backend to handle the change in status.
 -   **QR Code Scanning Logic**: Implement the client-side logic in `scan/page.tsx` to use the camera feed to read QR codes.
 This would involve adding a QR code decoding library and then using the decoded data to fetch permit/visitor details from the backend for validation.
 -   **Background Location on Mobile**: For true background location tracking (even when the app isn't open), the application would need to be built as a native mobile app (e.g., using React Native), as web browsers have strict limitations on background processes to conserve battery and protect user privacy.